dnephin/PyStaticConfiguration/README.md

         watcher.reload_if_changed()
 ```

-View a message message about all the keys that are statically configured.
+View a message about all the keys that are statically configured.
-Includes key names, type, defaults, and any help message sent to the getters.
+Includes key names, types, defaults, and any help message sent to the getters.

 ```python
     print staticconf.view_help()